The Cat Piano

-The Cat Piano is an animated short film directed by Eddie White and Ari Gibson and narrated by Nick Cave.
+The Cat Piano is a 2009 Australian animated short film directed by Eddie White and Ari Gibson, and narrated by Nick Cave.

 Plot

-The Cat Piano is narrated by the main character of the animated short, an anthropomorphic cat.
+The Cat Piano is narrated by the main character, an anthropomorphic cat.
 It is clear that the narration is a poem, which the poet is typing on a typewriter.
 In the beginning, we are introduced to his city's love of music and musical prowess.
 The poet singles out one female singer of whom he is clearly enamored, quoting her singing as "A voice that made all the angels of eternity sound ... tone deaf".
 Shortly afterwards we are introduced to an overbearing structure beyond the sea, appearing to be a lighthouse.
 Its light quickly goes out, foreshadowing malevolence.

 Singers and musicians begin to disappear into thin air, "Like sailors lost at sea".
 As police investigate the missing cats, they find human shoeprints.
 The main character begins to explain the Cat Piano and its terrible function.
 We are informed that the Cat Piano is an instrument, much like any ordinary piano or harpsichord.
 The terrible reality is that instead of using strings and hammers to produce the desired noise, the Cat Piano produces noise by striking a nail into the tails of one or more cats that are caged in the piano.
 Immediately after discovering this, the main character rushes to warn the female singer, and arrives seconds too late.

 His heart broken, the city falls to pieces around him, fights break out, and music becomes forbidden.
 For a short while, the poet is tortured of thoughts of The Cat Piano, and can't get the sounds of screaming cats out of his head.
 He motions shooting himself with his hand, and with the word "Snap", we are shown a glimpse of what appears to be a nightmare.
 In this nightmare, a dark humanoid figure holds up a cage with the aforementioned female singer and pricks her with a needle.
 The poet wakes up in a cold sweat and decides to take action.
 He observes the lighthouse from a hill, which now casts a red beam of light, and he can hear the terrible screams of the cats from a distance.